json-api/json-api/format/index.md

 The top-level [links object][links] **MAY** contain `self` and `related` links, as described above for [relationship objects][relationships].

+If the requested URL corresponds to a to-one relationship, but a resource does not currently exist for that relationship, a server **MUST** respond to a successful fetch request with `null` provided as primary data for the response document.

+Likewise, if the requested URL corresponds to a to-many relationship, but no resources currently exist for that relationship, a server **MUST** respond to a successful fetch request with an empty array (`[]`) provided as primary data for the response document.

 For example, a `GET` request to a URL from a to-one relationship link could
 return: